dotnet/designs/proposed/building-arch-specific-applications.md

 #### Framework-dependent architecture-neutral applications

-Maintain framework-dependent architecture-netural applications as the default for `build`.
+Maintain framework-dependent architecture-neutral applications as the default for `build`.

 * Produces an application with native dependencies for all supported architectures.
 * Remove the capability to produce EXEs for this type of build.